-The full LS&Co. network employs approximately 24,000 people worldwide.
-Levi Strauss UK employs a total of approximately 1738 employees in the UK.
-These employees are employed in a range of office, warehouse and retail capacities.
+As of end of FY 2024, the LS&Co. network employs approximately 19,100 people worldwide.
+Levi Strauss UK employs a total of approximately 1500 employeesThese employees are employed in a range of office, distribution, and retail capacities.

 OUR SUPPLY CHAIN